Thala254/periodic-table-speller/README.md

 ## Acknowledgments

-This workshop problem is similar to/inspired by [ChemSpeller](https://www.chemspeller.com/index.html).
+This project problem is similar to/inspired by [ChemSpeller](https://www.chemspeller.com/index.html).

 The JSON file holding periodic table elements was adapted from: https://github.com/Bowserinator/Periodic-Table-JSON/blob/master/PeriodicTableJSON.json